 The participants were then put into an fMRI where they were scanned while playing the "Arena task."
-This is a rather complex virtual reality game in which the researchers are observing how well the participants are able to create spatial memories.
-The goal is for the participants to navigate around an "arena" with the goal of reaching a pole.
+This is a rather complex virtual reality game in which the researchers are observing how well the participants can create spatial memories.
+The goal is for the participants to navigate around an "arena" to reach a pole.
 After they have learned where the pole is located, the screen would go blank for 30 seconds.
 During this time, the participants were told to actively rehearse how to get to the pole in the arena.
 When the arena reappeared, the participant was now at a new starting point in the arena.
 The participants would have to use their spatial memory to determine how to get to the location of the pole.